ckeditor/ckeditor4/tests/plugins/easyimage/manual/customstyleicons.md

 Balloon toolbar with one button with custom icon (blue Bold icon) appears.

-**Important**: When in HiDpi environment make sure the visible icon is HiDpi version (its path should contain `hidpi` part somewhere).
+**Important**: When in HiDPI environment make sure the visible icon is HiDPI version (its path should contain `hidpi` part somewhere).